aviamax/openhab-zwave-tkb-patch/README.md

 # openhab-zwave-tkb-patch

-A switch TKB HOME TZ35S has been added to the device database.
+A switch TKB HOME TZ35S has been added to the z-wave device database.
 The z-wave device id 0808:0808 was transferred from TZ65D(dual-dutton) to TZ35S (single-button).

 These changes led to the fact that my two-button switches in openHab began to be defined as one-button.